JohnZonneveld/johnzonneveld.github.io/_posts/2023-01-24-autogrid-wsjtx-gpsd.md

                 c_thr.start()
 ```

-I also added Gpspoller to the code, this is as the name already mentions polling the GPS.
+I also added GpsPoller to the code, this is as the name already mentions polling the GPS.
 This will be used to read the gpsd data.
 Code was found both on GitHub and StackOverflow.

 ```python
 class GpsPoller(threading.Thread):